hungovercoders-blog/datagriff/docs/_posts/2023-04-30-terraform-azure-data/2023-04-30-terraform-azure-data.md

 terraform login
 ```

-The run apply.
+Then run apply.

 ```bash
 terraform apply
 ```

-Everything should now be working except you won't have a state file locally, this will be in your terraform cloud project.
+Everything should now be working except you won't have a state file locally, this will be held in your terraform cloud workspace.

 ## Deploy Resource Group with Github Action